Manawatū-Whanganui trail notes

 - Return to Turitea Rd, turn right and continue for 7km on a mix of gravel road and bush track then exiting onto Greens Road.
 Watch out for mountain bikes on this track.

-- At a high point on Greens Rd, take the 1km off-road pathway marked by orange poles, down the hill, through farmland, crossing stiles and bridges along the way.
+- At a high point on Greens Rd, leave the road and follow the off-road trail down the hill, crossing stiles and bridges along the way.
 There is a picnic table, and freshwater nearby, at the lower end of this pathway.